 - RP Mountain Biking Award (Level 1-3)

 - RP Forest School Award for Shelter Building

-At Releasing Potential (RP), given the difficulties of our students, there is an emphasis on achieving outcomes in terms of social and emotional learning.
+At Releasing Potential (RP), given the difficulties faced by our students, there is an emphasis on achieving outcomes in terms of social and emotional learning.

-Baseline assessments are made in relation to SEAL through the Outcomes Star system, which helps the student to recognize her/his own strengths and improvement areas.
+Baseline assessments are made in relation to social emotional learning through the Outcomes Star system, which helps the student to recognize her/his own strengths and improvement areas.
 This produces a visual representation of the current situation as they see it.
 The assessment is repeated termly and allows students, staff, parents and referrers to measure and record distance travelled over time.

-Additionally our SHAPE system is fully embedded in all aspects of curricular and non-curricular learning.
+Additionally, our SHAPE system is fully embedded in all aspects of curricular and non-curricular learning.
 SHAPE scores are recorded daily, weekly and half termly.
 They are analysed informally by staff and individual students after every session in order to recognize achievements.
-The data is evaluated formally on a half termly basis and reported in writing to parents and referrers.
+The data is recorded on the web-based portal and evaluated formally on a half termly basis and reported in writing to parents and referrers.

-Releasing Potential offers a small Sixth Form provision for students who are emotionally vulnerable and find it difficult to engage in a larger or more mainstream setting.
+Releasing Potential offers a small post-16 provision for students who are emotionally vulnerable and find it difficult to engage in a larger or more mainstream setting.

 Focus and Ethos